 A new deed in the name of the trust must be drawn and recorded.

 To transfer the ownership of these assets into your trust, you need to contact your broker, investment counselor, or transfer agent for the proper paperwork and complete those documents as instructed.

 You will need to obtain a reissue form from the Federal Reserve Bank and re-title the bonds in the name of the trust.

-Contact your broker for the proper forms that will enable the broker to close the existing accounts and transfer the assets into a new trust account.
+Contact your broker for the proper forms that will enable the broker to re-title, or if need be, close the existing accounts and transfer the assets into a new trust account.

 You will need to send a completed “stock power” form as well as a W-9 form with your tax ID number with the original stock certificates to the company’s transfer agent.

 Bank accounts will need to be re-titled, or if need be, closed and a new account created in the name of the trust.
 If your bank cannot transfer CDs until the maturity date, then mark them “in trust for” a beneficiary until the CDs mature and you can transfer them to the trust.

 As your partner in planning for the financial security of yourself and your family, we never let your trust go unfunded.
 Our concern for you doesn’t stop with the signing of any legal documents -- we always follow up with you to ensure everything has been done properly so you are fully protected.